zaps166/QMPlay2/README.md

 - Qt:
 	- for Qt5 build (recommend for Qt5 >= 5.6.1): `sudo pacman -S qt5-base qt5-tools`,
 	- for Qt4 build: `sudo pacman -S qt4`.

-You can also install youtube-dl: `sudo pacman -S youtube-dl`

 #####OpenSUSE dependencies (for Qt4 build)